Parish and Town Councils – resources for responding to the

 CSE Carbon Footprint Tool

-Over the next 6 months, and in partnership with Midlands Energy Hub (part of the Department for Business, Energy and Industrial Strategy), CSE will develop a tool that will enable parish and town councils and local communities to estimate baseline carbon emissions for their area.
+In partnership with Midlands Energy Hub (part of the Department for Business, Energy and Industrial Strategy), CSE are developing a tool that will enable parish and town councils and local communities to estimate baseline carbon emissions for their area.
 This will be calculated using information about energy use, travel behaviours and the consumption of goods and services modelled at household level and scaled up to better reflect individual communities.
 They are seeking engagement to help hone their web based tool with participation from councils and councillors.
 They would like to understand parish needs in terms of content and format of the tool and have created a short survey to help ensure they have a broad range of parishes and towns involved in the project - please click on the link below to complete the survey.
 The opportunity to test and comment on the prototype tool will be open to all.
-For further details please contact Catherine Sage: Catherine.email@example.com.
+For further details please contact Catherine Sage: Catherine.firstname.lastname@example.org.

 Survey link: https://www.smartsurvey.co.uk/s/CSE_CF_tool/